noahehall/theBookOfNoah/0current/databases/scylla/scylladb.md

 ## architecture

+### nodes

+- basic unit of organization comprised of a scylla db instance and software

+### clusters

+- a collection (usually 3 to hundreds) of nodes to store data which is automatically replicated across the nodes based on the replication factor defined in the keyspace
+- node ring: nodes are logically distributed like a ring, based on a hash fn
+  - each node in a cluster will contain a portion of the clusters content and several independent shards
+  - each node is responsible for a range of tokens, and each value is attached to a token using a partition key:
+  - when nodes are added (to increase storage/processing power) or rmeoved (decommisioned/failure) the cluster reconfigures itself automaticaly
+- communication
+  - internal between nodes is peer-to-peer: there is no single point of failure
+  - external (e.g. client to cluster r/w request): the client request can go to any node, which will then be designated the coordinate for that request

 ### data model

 - data storage: stores data in a set of rows organized as tables (i.e. each row is a table with columns)